Wanyange Girls School

-Wanyange Girls School is a girls' boarding government-aided secondary school on Nyange hill in the Jinja District of the Eastern Region, Uganda, founded in 1960.
+Wanyange Girls School is a girls' boarding government-aided secondary school on Nyange hill in Jinja District of the Eastern Region, Uganda.
+It was founded in 1960.

 History

 When Wanyange Girls School opened on 1 March 1960, it was temporarily located at Buckley High School in Iganga.
 In 1967, it was provisionally merged with Busoga College Mwiri whilst keeping its own location on Nyange hill, but having the name Busoga College Wanyanga.
-In 1969, it was given its independence again.
+In 1969, it regained its independence.
 In 2013, the school was temporarily closed because of a students' strike which followed similar strikes in other schools in Jinja District.
 In 2016, Schoolnet Uganda rated Wanyange Girls School as the tenth best girls' school in Uganda.
 In 2018, the first RCMRD Uganda Space Challenge was held at Wanyange Girls School after two RCMRD Space Challenges had been held in Kenya in 2017 and 2018.